NatalieJClark/NatalieJClark/README.md

 ## About Me

-- Medical school graduate with a passion for coding.
+- I'm a medical school graduate with a passion for coding.
-- Looking to career switch into a software development role, in which I can further my training.
+- I'm looking to career switch into a software development role, in which I can further my training.

 ## Languages I'm Learning